Tsirelson's bound and supersymmetric entangled states: Superqubits and Tsirelson's bound

 In this paper we ask whether {\it superqubits} can cross Tsirelson's bound.
-Superqubits are a supersymmetric extension of qubits, introduced in \cite{superqubits}, where the even (commuting) computational basis vectors $\ket{0}$ and $\ket{1}$ are augmented by an odd (anticommuting) basis vector $\ket{\bu}$.
+Superqubits are a supersymmetric extension of qubits, introduced in \cite{Borsten:2009ae}, where the even (commuting) computational basis vectors $\ket{0}$ and $\ket{1}$ are augmented by an odd (anticommuting) basis vector $\ket{\bu}$.
 They transform as a triplet under the orthosymplectic group $\UOSp(1|2)$ (the ``compact real form'' of $\OSp(1|2)$), which is the minimal supersymmetric extension of the $\SU(2)$ group of local unitaries.
-The $\mathfrak{osp}(1|2)$ algebra has been extensively studied in the past \cite{landimarmo,cohstates,supersphere,supersphere1} in the context of Lie superalgebras \cite{ritt,superLie,superLie1}.
-In general, the main physical motivation for studying supersymmetry comes from high energy physics where it is a leading candidate for physics beyond Standard Model.
-However, supersymmetry also appears in several proposals from condensed matter physics.
-In particular, the orthosymplectic algebra $\mathfrak{osp}(1|2)$ plays a key role in \cite{superspinors}.
+The $\mathfrak{osp}(1|2)$ algebra has been extensively studied in the past \cite{landi1987extensions,chaichian:3381,Grosse:1997fk,bartocci:45} in the context of Lie superalgebras \cite{Rittenberg:1978bu,kac1977lie,scheunert1979theory}.
+In general, the main physical motivation for studying supersymmetry comes from high energy physics where it is a leading candidate for physics beyond the Standard Model.
+However, as stressed in \cite{Borsten:2009ae}, the superqubit does not belong to this branch of ideas.
+Firstly, it is not a representation of the super-Poincar\'e group and, secondly, it is a non-trivial extension of conventional quantum mechanics based on a super Hilbert space \cite{DeWitt:1984, rogers:1352, rudolph-2000-214}.
+It is worth remarking, however, that supersymmetry also appears in several proposals from condensed matter physics.
+In particular, the orthosymplectic algebra $\mathfrak{osp}(1|2)$ plays a key role in \cite{Hasebe200594,Hasebe2011777} and superqubit basis states make an appearance in the context of supersymmetric valence-bond solid states in \cite{PhysRevB.84.104426, hasebe2013topological}.

-We begin by recalling the usual CHSH game \cite{CHSH}.
-It is a so-called nonlocal game \cite{CHSHgame,complexity_review} with three players: a referee who competes with Alice and Bob.
-The referee chooses with probability $1/4$ two bits $i\in\{0,1\}$ and $j\in\{0,1\}$ and sends one of them to Alice and Bob such they are not aware of one another's bit value.
-Alice and Bob send a bit of communication (denoted $a$ and $b$) back to the referee.
+We begin by recalling the usual CHSH game \cite{Clauser:1969}.
+It is a so-called nonlocal game \cite{1313847,RevModPhys.82.665} with three players: a referee who competes with Alice and Bob.
+The referee chooses with uniform probability $1/4$ two bits $i\in\{0,1\}$ and $j\in\{0,1\}$ and sends $i$ to Alice and $j$ to Bob such they are not aware of one another's bit value.
+Alice and Bob each send one bit, denoted $a$ and $b$ respectively, back to the referee.
 The conditions for Alice and Bob to win the game are captured in the following table: